 The pocket mouse may be tiny, but its sleep is mighty!
 At 20.1 hours, they rank among the longest sleepers in the animal kingdom, perhaps to avoid predators.
 Less impressively but certainly cuddlier, the golden hamster earns up to 14 hours of sleep deep inside its burrow.

 At anywhere from 18-20 hours asleep, the armadillo is hard to beat in the sleepiness department.
 However, these are considered hours spent in underground burrows, without much hard evidence that 100% of this time is spent sleeping.
 Nonetheless, imagine spending 20 hours a day in your bed!

-Last AND least (after that review of the cutest creatures, mankind just doesn’t hold up!), we ourselves are impressively sleepy, especially as infants, sleeping up to 16 hours, two-thirds of our young lives.
-Being alive can be a little overwhelming at first, so sleep is essential in processing new experiences, making memories, and developing a new brain.
+Last AND least (after that review of the cutest creatures, humankind doesn’t hold up!), we are impressively sleepy, especially as infants, sleeping up to 16 hours, two-thirds of our young lives.
+Being alive can be overwhelming initially, so sleep is essential in processing new experiences, making memories, and developing a new brain.

 Naturally, these hours come with a price: New parents are expected to lose around 600 hours of sleep in just the baby’s first year.
 Visit a Sleep Outfitters near you to make the most of the hours you do get with a properly fitted mattress!